 User Review( votes)

 The role of drugs in road accidents is particularly important because they can cause side effects such as fatigue, dizziness, drowsiness and even decreased ability to react.
-The following are the main categories of medications that need attention and useful guidelines for patients-guides are listed below.
+Below are the main categories of medicines that need attention and useful instructions for patients - drivers.

 Taking drugs and then the 'bad' habit of being in the driver's seat is dangerous and prohibitive.

-Various researches * prove and certify that the role of drugs in traffic accidents is very important, even of the seemingly 'innocent' drugs.
+Various studies * prove and certify that the role of drugs in road accidents is very important, even for the seemingly 'innocent' drugs.

 It should be understood that driving is representative of a range of activities that require alertness.
 Most medications cause side effects that reduce the driver's alertness, increasing the likelihood of a car accident.